AGRICULTURE / FARMS

 Contact: Rob Peterson

 Door County's oldest and Wisconsin's largest winery.
-Over 45 wines, guided tours, restaurant, and distillery on site.
+Over 45 wines, tours, homemade fudge, oils &vinegar and distillery on site.
 Open daily year round.

 5806 Hwy 42, Egg Harbor, WI, United States